Al Golden: Cincinnati Bengals

 Golden was hired by the Cincinnati Bengals as their linebackers coach on January 20, 2020.
 He missed the team's week 10 game in 2020 against the Pittsburgh Steelers due to COVID-19 pandemic protocols.

 Notre Dame

-On February 16, 2022, Golden was announced as the new defensive coordinator at Notre Dame, serving under recently-promoted head coach Marcus Freeman.
+On February 16, 2022, Golden was announced as the new defensive coordinator at Notre Dame, serving under recently promoted head coach Marcus Freeman.
+In 2023, the Irish ranked as the fifth-best defense in the nation by yards allowed.
+Golden signed a contract extension with Notre Dame in the offseason leading up to the 2024 campaign.
+He was awarded the Broyles Award at the conclusion of the 2024 season, in which he led Notre Dame to the #4 scoring defense in college football, which helped lead the Irish to a berth in the National Championship Game.

+Cincinnati Bengals

+On January 23, 2025, shortly after Notre Dame's loss to Ohio State in the National Championship Game, Golden was named Defensive Coordinator of the Cincinnati Bengals, replacing the fired Lou Anarumo.
+After back-to-back weeks in which the Bengals lost after allowing over 500 yards of offense and 4th quarter comebacks to the then-winless New York Jets and the Chicago Bears, the latter of which came after scoring 15 unanswered points to take the lead with about a minute to go in the game, many fans lamented Golden be stripped of his DC duties.
+However, head coach Zac Taylor defended Golden, calling him a "great football coach".

 Personal life

 A native of Colts Neck, New Jersey, Golden graduated from Red Bank Catholic High School, Red Bank, New Jersey, and earned his undergraduate degree in pre-law from Pennsylvania State University in 1991 before receiving his master's in sports psychology from the University of Virginia in December 1996.
-A 2004 inductee of the Jersey Shore Sports Hall of Fame, he is married to Kelly Elizabeth Hanna of Lock Haven, Pennsylvania, and has a son, A.J.(Alfred James II) Golden, and two daughters, Addison Elizabeth Golden and Grace Hanna Golden.
+A 2004 inductee of the Jersey Shore Sports Hall of Fame, he is married to Kelly Elizabeth Hanna of Lock Haven, Pennsylvania, and has a son, A.J.
+(Alfred James) Golden III, and two daughters, Addison Elizabeth Golden and Grace Hanna Golden.

 For most of his head coaching career, Golden wore a dress shirt, slacks, and a tie in school colors on the sidelines, unlike most coaches of his generation.